xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 | -------- | ------ |
 | Variable | `mapping(bytes32 => SwapOrderPackage)` |

-A mapping to track swap orders.
+A mapping to track swap orders. `bytes32` is a unique hash of the swap parameters, as calculated by `transferToSwap`.

 ## Data Types